aarnavram/Flicks/README.md

 The following **additional** features are implemented:

 - [√] Ability to play the trailer of each movie in Now Playing or Top Rated
-- [√] Ability movie ratings to both tableView and collectionView
+- [√] Movie ratings to both tableView and collectionView